 Cote Qualité GCR

-Every contractor accredited with GCR is assigned a Cote Qualité GCR.
+Every contractor accredited by GCR will be assigned a Cote Qualité GCR.
 This score is assigned by assessing financial ratios, customer satisfaction and the quality of buildings constructed.
 Contractors who have not yet received a technical assessment are temporarily given a score of N (not scored).

 The Cote Qualité GCR helps ensure fair risk management for all accredited contractors.